jes-rod/findyourrecipe/README.md

 [Spoonacular API Docs](https://spoonacular.com/food-api/docs)

-## Demo
+## Live

-You can test the app with the following link : [FindYourRecipe Demo](https://findyourrecipeapp.netlify.app)
+You can use the app with the following link : [FindYourRecipe](https://findyourrecipeapp.netlify.app)

 ## Feedback